 Likewise, sports massage is known to decrease recovery time between workouts because it serves as a cure; athletes can have back-to-back games yet deliver the same quality performance because massage promotes quick recovery for the muscles and soft tissues.

-Sports massage increases flexibility.
+Sports massage increases flexibility

 London fitness experts claim that many athletes have a similar ritual (with the addition of certain superstitious practices they believe will help them with their game) because it is a great way to prepare the body to increase flexibility.

 For an athlete to work to their full potential, they need to be very flexible.
-It doesn’t matter which sport the athlete is involved in; the more flexibility they have, the more significant their advantage over their competitors will be.
+It doesn’t matter which sport the athlete is involved in; the more flexibility they have, the greater their advantage over competitors will be.
 Since massage therapy stretches the muscle fibres, flexibility is promoted and easily maintained with regular sports massage.
+Massage improves blood circulation and releases toxins.

 However, expert massage can help address the problem.
 Lastly, people who get this systematic massage are less prone to experiencing muscle spasms or suffering from excruciating cramps that can restrict movement and cause pain for some time.

-In conclusion, sports massage can help with more energy, better endurance, quick muscle recovery, improved movements, and overall better bodily function.
 Scientific research and observations have proven these benefits of sports massage.
-The only determined side effects of getting this massage are soreness of the muscles after the session and some sleepiness because of how relaxed the body tends to become.
+The only determined side effects of receiving this massage are muscle soreness after the session and some sleepiness due to the body’s tendency to become relaxed.
 Still, it yields positive results that benefit those who receive it.

 Sports massage for pain relief